qureshi23/Data-Analytics/README.md

-# Data-Analytics
+# Portfolio:
-I have completed differenet case studies as a Data analyst.
-I have worked on the restaurant, brain stroke, bank marketing dataset and analyzed many business queries of restaurants, brain stroke, bank marketing written on MySQL, and R and then create a dashboard on Tableau for visualization of my analysis.
+Data Analyst and Scientist with diverse case studies.
+Explored restaurant, brain stroke, and bank marketing data using MySQL and R. Crafted PowerBI, and Tableau dashboards for insightful visualizations.
+Python-driven Data Science and ML projects encompass analysis, visualization, and trained models.